datamllab/pyodds/README.md

   - **Powerful Data Analysis Mechanism** which supports both **static and time-series data** analysis with flexible time-slice(sliding-window) segmentation.

-  - **Automated Machine Learning** PyODDS describes the first attempt to incorporate automated machine learning with outlier detection, and belongs to one of the first attempts to extend automated machine learning concepts into real- world data mining tasks
+  - **Automated Machine Learning** PyODDS describes the first attempt to incorporate automated machine learning with outlier detection, and belongs to one of the first attempts to extend automated machine learning concepts into real-world data mining tasks.

 The Full API Reference can be found in [`handbook`](https://pyodds.github.io/).